-ID4me is a public, open, federated digital identity service that aims to provide two main functions:
+ID4me is your Universal Digital Profile (UDP).
+A public, open, federated digital identity service that aims to provide two main functions:

 - Authorization of a user for access to any third party accepting ID4me identifiers (“single sign-on” on an Internet scale);

 - Controlled communication of the user’s personal information to the third parties accessed by the user.